DiddiLeija/DiddiLeija.github.io/articles/article-03.md

 You don't actually have to create u-strings!

+# What do I have to do?

+The best thing you can do now, is forget Python 2 and directly jump into Python 3 (At this point, consider Python 3.7 to 3.10).
+This will require a great effort, but it will be the best.

+Or, in the case that you need it, try not to get the newest releases of popular packages, because you will have trouble!
+However, this is not so efficient in the practice...

 ----

 And this is where the article ends.
 I hope you like it, and maybe share this with more people.
 To go back to the main page of my